ErenKeles0/TextToBinary/README.md

 # TextToBinary
-A C++ based program that converts Strings and counts to binary.
+#A C++ based program that converts Text and Numbers to Binary or Binary data to Text.